opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function ``mulSpectrums`` performs the per-element multiplication of the two CCS-packed or complex matrices that are results of a real or complex Fourier transform.

 The function, together with
-:func:`dft` and
+:cpp:func:`dft` and
-:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=false`` ) of two arrays rapidly.
+:cpp:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=false`` ) of two arrays rapidly.
 When the arrays are complex, they are simply multiplied (per element) with an optional conjugation of the second-array elements.
 When the arrays are real, they are assumed to be CCS-packed (see
-:func:`dft` for details).
+:cpp:func:`dft` for details).

 .. index:: multiply

-.. _multiply:

 multiply
 --------

-.. c:function:: void multiply(const Mat& src1, const Mat& src2, Mat& dst, double scale=1)

-.. c:function:: void multiply(const MatND& src1, const MatND& src2, MatND& dst, double scale=1)
+.. cpp:function:: void multiply(InputArray src1, InputArray src2, OutputArray dst, double scale=1)

     Calculates the per-element scaled product of two arrays.